Host your website

 Your webmaster account

-The first requirement to manage a web on a MaadiX server is an regular account with SSH or SFTP access that acts as a webmaster.
+The first thing you need to manage a website on a MaadiX server is a regular account with SFTP access (or SFTP and SSH access) to act as webmaster.

 Remember that the Superuser account cannot be assigned as a webmaster.